MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 ### Microsoft access

-From time to time, Microsoft employees need to obtain access to customer data stored within VSTS.
+From time to time, Microsoft employees need to obtain access to customer data stored within Azure DevOps Services.
 As a precaution, all employees who have or may ever have access to customer data must pass a background check, which verifies previous employment and criminal convictions.
 In addition, we permit access to the production systems only when there's a live site